hdShang/arxiv-daily/docs/cs-CV/2025-11-22/papers/251118105v1-adaperceiver-transformers-with-adaptive-width-depth-and-tokens.md

 ---
 layout: default
-title: AdaPerceiver: Transformers with Adaptive Width, Depth, and Tokens
+title: "AdaPerceiver: Transformers with Adaptive Width, Depth, and Tokens"
 ---

 # AdaPerceiver: Transformers with Adaptive Width, Depth, and Tokens